rik-janssen/simple-analytics-tag-beta/readme.txt

 Tags: google analytics, google tagmanager, google ID, GTM, UA Donate link: https://www.patreon.com/betadev
 Requires at least: 5.2
-Tested up to: 5.4
+Tested up to: 5.5
-Requires PHP: 5.8
+Requires PHP: 7
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Embedding Google Analytics and Google Tagmanager made simple.
+Embedding Google Analytics and Google Tagmanager made easy.

 == Description ==
 Simple Analytics Tag helps you get up and running quick.
 This plugin has a non-intrusive interface and fits very well within the Wordpress Settings menu.
 Just paste in the ID from Google Tagmanager or Google Analytics and you are good to go.
 For older themes that don't support the hook right after the body tag there is a function available you can throw in to make it work.
 Easy!